hammaadmahboob/Ordr.ai-Framer-Prototype/README.md

 ## Notes:

-* Should have made classes...
+* I should have made classes...

 * One of the more obvious things is that I have essentially layered everything on top of each other instead of creating separate pages for each section of the prototype.
 If I remember correctly, the main reason I did that was because Framer.js utelized fixed directions of either left or right for page transitions and I wanted a seamless transition between the Main Page & Power Search pages.
 (As you can see, it soon became a nightmare to trigger and control the correct asset arrangements to stop the wrong pages/interactions from being viewed!)